e-Invoicing in UAE: Key Requirements, Implementation Timeline & Latest Updates

 3. Upgrade ERP and Accounting Systems: ERP systems must create structured invoices in XML, map all fields to the Ministry’s data dictionary, apply digital signatures, and link directly to the ASP.
 Manual or PDF invoices will no longer qualify as valid once e-invoicing takes effect.

-6. Ensure Compliance and Reporting Readiness: Update VAT workflows for real-time reporting and establish protocols for handling system issues.
-Any technical failure must be reported to the FTA within two business days.
-Train staff and budget for ASP integration, digital signatures, and compliance management to ensure a smooth transition.
+6. Ensure Compliance and Reporting Readiness: Update VAT workflows for real-time reporting.
+Make protocols for handling technical problems.
+If any system stops working, inform the FTA within 2 business days.
+Train employees properly.
+Be financially ready for ASP setup, digital signatures, plus compliance work.

 How ClearTax Can Help Your Business with e-Invoicing in UAE?